aneeshnaik/spam/README.md

 SPAM is a python-3 package to search for imprints of Hu-Sawicki f(R) gravity on the rotation curves of the [SPARC](http://astroweb.cwru.edu/SPARC/) sample, using the MCMC sampler [emcee](http://dfm.io/emcee/current/).

 This code was used to generate the results in Naik et al., (2019).
+All of the output data (MCMC chains etc.) can be found at [https://www.ast.cam.ac.uk/~an485/SPAM_fits_public/](https://www.ast.cam.ac.uk/~an485/SPAM_fits_public/).

+Please direct any comments/questions to the author, Aneesh Naik, at an485@[Cambridge University].

 ## Prerequisites